aws-samples/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/ip_mode.md

 ### Re-configuring the NLB

-Lets reconfigure our NLB to use IP mode and look at the effect it has on the infrastructure.
+Let's reconfigure our NLB to use IP mode and look at the effect it has on the infrastructure.

 This is the patch we'll be applying to re-configure the Service: